TheRealToshiRaw/10thAE-Re3_MSXFM-full/README.md

 you have to stay legal and i am not responsible for what you do  ;)

-# Now let's feel the energetic taste of MSX hosted by MC Codebreaker:
+# Now let's feel the energetic taste of MSX FM hosted by MC Codebreaker:

 Radios on gta3 has changed through different iterations of the game,
-here is the complete MSX iconic tracklist;
+here is the complete MSX FM iconic tracklist;
 (according to https://gta.fandom.com/wiki/Radio_Stations_in_GTA_III#MSX_FM
 and https://gta.fandom.com/fr/wiki/MSX_FM#GTA_III )